TBK/qwant/README.md

 # Qwant
-Firefox add-on to add Qwant as the default search engine without any additional fluff.
+Firefox add-on to add Qwant as the default search engine and open links in same tab without any additional fluff.